vhl/aws-intro-serverless-course/README.md

 * Enter "test" in the "Stage name" field
 * Click "Deploy"
 * Copy the "Invoke URL"
-* Edit your local copy of the `index.html` file from the course repository
+* Edit your local copy of the `index.js` file from the course repository
 * Change the value of the `BASE_API_URL` variable to the URL you copied
+* Change the value of the `BUCKET_NAME` variable to the name of your S3 bucket.
+* Save the file

 ### Upload public assets